DeimosLabs/NeuralBlender/README.md

 MacOS: Expected to work soon, currently needs to be fixed.

+Android: Not really interested in supporting it, but if there's enough demand i'll make an effort.

-Compiling/running this on w**dows: Short answer, don't do microsuck malware.
+W**dows: Don't do microsuck malware.
 It's bad for you (and for everyone else).

-Rationale: Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a show - because its manufacturer just decided you need yet another "update".
-Also definitely not worth all the headaches and $$$ cost of porting to that joke of an API.

 ## License